AtmaMani/atmamani.github.io/blog/how-many-snakes-python-concurrency-1/index.md

 - **Concurrency** is the virtue of tasks not holding up one another and letting the program to progress.
 Think of blocking vs non-blocking.
 - **Parallelism** is the practice of breaking a large task into smaller subtasks that can run in parallel, at the same time.

 Both concurrency and parallelism share implementation aspects.
+Concurrency is more about how a program is structured vs parallelism is doing things in parallel.
+Thus, concurrency is not inherently parallel, but doing things at the same time (by switching context from one thread to another).
 In general, UI design cares more about concurrency where as big data and scientific data processing cares more about parallelism.

 It is also relevant to discuss another paradigm in computing called asynchronous (vs synchronous) processing.
 A program is set to be **asynchronous**, if does not expect the caller to wait until it finishes execution.
 Programs accomplish this by providing a `jobid` for each task which the caller can *poll* at intervals to know if the task finished or not.
 Thus, the caller can submit a job to the async program, proceed to do other stuff and then use the result when it really needs it. **Thus, even though a calling program may not implement parallelism, it can now run tasks concurrently by using async programming model.**